sadabnepal/supertest-ts-mocha-api-test/README.md

     - Schema validator
     - JSON file as data source
     - Use of functional programming
-    - Docker ang Github integration
+    - Docker and Github integration
     - Enhanced import statements

 #### Tech stacks: